The two things I needed most when starting out as a new contributor to microstock was a reliable list of agencies, and a

 The microstock photography sites list will be updated as new agency’s come along and I have some experience with them.
 Hope this microstock photography website list has been helpful.

 Symbiostock – Incredibly easy way to setup your own direct sales website for selling stock photos & vectors.
-It is a FREE WordPress theme that links you in (if you want it to) to a network of other artists all selling directly.
+It is a free WordPress theme that links you in (if you want it to) to a network of other artists all selling directly.
 There is no fee & no sales commission!
 I use this myself on my own direct sales site THPStock Direct.
 All you need is good, reliable web hosting with unlimited storage.
 Symbiostock recommends Bluehost.
 They have an excellent cost to benefit ratio.
 HIGHLY RECOMMENDED.

 Important Composition Skills – Improve your skills at composing great photographs which demand attention

 Before/After: Lightroom Workflow & Processing – Instructional videos to improve your Adobe Lightroom processes